dart-lang/language/working/333 - shared memory multithreading/proposal.md

 [JavaScript Structs: Fixed Layout Objects and Some Synchronization Primitives](https://github.com/tc39/proposal-structs) which introduces the concept of _struct_ - fixed shape mutable object which can be shared between different workers.
-Structs are very similar to `Shareable` objects we propose, however they can't have any methods associated with them.
+Structs are very similar to `Shareable` objects I propose, however they can't have any methods associated with them.
 This makes structs unsuitable for representing arbitrary Dart classes - which usually have methods associated with them.